 With such a significant rise in cyberattacks, this issue undoubtedly raises questions regarding how safely manufacturing companies are protecting private data, whether it relates to their clients, partners or employees.
 If companies are not imposing sufficient data protection measures or do not have adequate cybersecurity defences, they may be putting private information at risk.

 Your Lawyers, as leading specialists in data protection compensation claims, are incredibly concerned about the potential human impact of manufacturing cyberattacks.
 We want to make sure that any victims of data breaches in this sector understand about their eligibility to claim.
 If you have had your data privacy compromised by a breach incident, you may be able to recover compensation for the harm caused.
 Always make sure to contact us for free, no-obligation advice regarding your case.

-Ransomware can allow hackers to take control of entire systems and networks, and can cause huge operational costs for companies during the time in which they cannot access the systems.
-As manufacturing companies cannot usually sustain long periods of downtime, hackers may see them as more likely to give in to ransom payments.
+Ransomware can allow hackers to take control of entire systems and networks, and can cause huge operational costs for companies during the time in which they cannot access their systems.
+As manufacturing companies cannot usually sustain long periods of downtime, hackers may see them as more likely to give in to ransom demands.